ZhaoliangGuo/live555-simple-demo-4-windows/README.md

 ## 2. Detailed Structure
 ├─live555MediaServer
 |
 ├─live555SDK
 │  ├─BasicUsageEnvironment
 │  │  └─include
 │  ├─groupsock
 │  │  └─include
-│  ├─include                  -- When build the live555SDK, all the header files needer will be copy to this dir.
+│  ├─include                  -- When build the live555SDK, all the header files needer will be copy to this directory.
-│  ├─lib                      -- When build the live555SDK, the responding .lib will be copy to this dir.
+│  ├─lib                      -- When build the live555SDK, the responding .lib will be copy to this directory.
 │  │  ├─Debug                 -- Store the .lib when build in Debug mode.
 │  │  ├─Debug64               -- Store the .lib when bulid in Debug64 mode.
 │  │  ├─Release               -- Store the .lib when build in Release mode.